jarmeloo/ThorLandingPage/README.md

 This project involved working with concepts such as:

 * Structuring cinematic, story-driven landing pages
+* Web3D and in-browser 3D rendering with Three.js
 * Scroll-based animations with GSAP
 * HTML and CSS best practices for promotional pages
 * Building responsive interfaces